 Operational and Quality of Experience Requirements

-The fleet members’ PoC terminals should support speakerphone, Talk button, comfort tones, visual indicators of floor control.
+The fleet members’ PoC terminals should support speakerphone, Talk button, comfort tones, visual indicators of Floor Control.
 Certain common features, such as a visual user interface, may not be required in low-end dedicated terminals.

-The dispatch terminal should support speakerphone, Talk button, comfort tones, visual indicators of floor control, tracking of active fleet members, display of speaker identity, history logs etc. It may have wired or wireless access to the network.
-It is likely to offer other specialized fleet management capabilities integrated with a PoC user interface.
+The dispatch terminal should support speakerphone, Talk button, comfort tones, visual indicators of Floor Control, tracking of active fleet members, display of speaker identity, history logs etc. It may have wired or wireless access to the network.
+It is likely to offer other specialized fleet management capabilities integrated with a PoC User interface.

 Corporate Chat